 This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain governing board policies and guidelines.
 Please take time to become familiar with the following important information contained in this student handbook.
 Teachers will also review this student handbook with students at the beginning of the school year.
-This student handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain governing board policies and guidelines.
-Please take time to become familiar with the following important information contained in this student handbook.
 If you have any questions that are not addressed in this student handbook, you are encouraged to talk to the Student Services Coordinators or the Dean of Students.
-This student handbook replaces all prior handbooks and other written material on the same subjects.
 This student handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the governing board policies and the school's rules as of July 08, 2021.
 If any of the policies or administrative guidelines referenced herein are revised after July 08, 2021, the language in the most current policy or administrative guideline prevails.
 Copies of current governing board policies and administrative guidelines are available from the director and on the corporation's website.